CoraWagner/VBA/index.md

 `For Each row In rnge`

-`row.EntireRow.Hidden = True`
+`row.EntireRow.Delete`

 `Next row`

-This block of code is similar to *Hide Columns* section as it allows the user to select which rows they would like to remove.
-The only difference, besides the variable names, is that instead of `EntireColumn.Hidden = True` it is `EntireRow.Hidden = True`.
+This block of code is similar to *delete Columns* section as it allows the user to select which rows they would like to remove.
+The only difference, besides the variable names, is that instead of `EntireColumn` it is `EntireRow`.

-**NOTE**: You only need to select one cell in the row you want to remove.
-Selecting a whole row will cause Excel to crash.

-#### Hide Cell Content
+**NOTE**: In order to delete the entire row, you need to highlight the entire row.
+Not just a single cell.

+#### Remove Unwanted Hyperlinks
 The third section of the macro is:

-`Dim rang As range`

-`Dim cel As range`

-`On Error Resume Next`

-`Set rang = Application.Selection`

-`Set rang = Application.InputBox("Select a range of Cells you would like to hide.", "Hide Cells", rang.Address, Type:=8)`

-`For Each cel In rang`

-`cel.Select`

-`ActiveCell.NumberFormat = ";;;"`

-`Next cel`

-Like the previous sections, the user is able to select the cells that they want the contents to be hidden.
-The way that the content is hidden is by setting the number format to `";;;"` which is a custom formula that allows the cell to retain the information, but removes the text.

-#### Remove Unwanted Hyperlinks
-The last section of the macro is:

 `Dim rng As range, cell As range`